राम

 नाममंत्र जप कोटी जाईल पाप | कृष्ण नामी संकल्प धरूनी राहे || ३ ||

-Chant the Name-mantra - crores of sins will go.
-Hold firm in the resolve of Krishna's Name.
+Chant the Name-mantra and crores of sins will go; hold firm in the resolve of Krishna's Name.

 Dnyaneshwar meets you where you stand: weighed down by everything you have done and failed to do.
-His answer is not gentle reassurance.
-It is a staggering declaration.
+His answer, far from gentle reassurance, is a staggering declaration.
 Crores of sins, he says.
 Tens of millions.
 An uncountable weight.
 The namamantra, the sacred formula of the Name, repeated with steady attention, will take it all.
 Not some of it.
 All of it.
 And then, having promised this cleansing beyond calculation, he asks one thing in return: hold firm in the resolve of Krishna's Name.

 If you carry something heavy and suspect it disqualifies you from the spiritual life, this verse was written for you.
 You do not need to arrive clean.
 The Name is not a reward for purity.
 It is the instrument of purity.
 The Name is the water.
 You bring the dirt.
 That is the arrangement.
 Your part is not perfection.
 Your part is sankalpa, a quiet, steady resolve to keep saying the Name.
 When you forget, start again.
 When you fall, start again.
 When the dryness comes, start again.
 That is the whole method.